Frequently Asked Questions

-The festival is produced by French Quarter Festivals, Inc., a 501©(3) non-profit corporation.
-FQFI has a full-time staff of seven and a volunteer corps of nearly 2,000.
-The organization also produces other free community events, including Satchmo SummerFest in August and Christmas New Orleans Style in December.
+The festival is produced by French Quarter Festivals, Inc., a 501c(3) non-profit corporation.
+FQFI has a full-time staff of nine and a volunteer corps of nearly 2,000.
+The organization also produces other community events, including Satchmo SummerFest in August and Christmas New Orleans Style in December.

 Are festival grounds wheelchair accessible?

 The French Quarter Festival is produced in a public, historic neighborhood.
 All music stages are wheelchair accessible via the many public sidewalks found throughout the French Quarter.

 *What if I have a medical emergency at festival?”

 There are three first aid stations located throughout the festival footprint: The Old U.S. Mint, Jackson Square, and near the riverfront Abita Stage.